-The following is for guidance only and has no part of the relevant ordinance, harbours regulations or contractual requirements.
+The following is for guidance only and has no part of any relevant ordinance, harbours regulations or contractual requirements.

 Allocation of berths and moorings

-Applications for berths and moorings are accepted at the Harbour Office.
+Applications for berths and moorings are accepted by Guernsey Harbours.
 Berths and moorings are for a minimum period of 12 months and are not transferable.
 If a berth/mooring holder does not place a boat, registered in his/her name, on the berth/mooring for a period of 6 calendar months, the berth/mooring will be withdrawn.

-- Guernsey Harbours charges an administration fee of £25 for all new allocations and reallocations.
+- Guernsey Harbours charges an administration fee for all new allocations and reallocations.

 - Guernsey Harbours will re-measure all boats on all new allocations and reallocations.

-- Berth and mooring holders are strongly advised to read the Terms of Credit on page 4 of the Leisure Charging Booklet.
+- Berth and mooring holders are strongly advised to read the Terms of Credit in the Leisure Charging Booklet.

 Need to know